jamesrcole/dispGol/README.md

   * other enhancements
-     * cache the display objects!
-        * to improve performance of animation on things like mobile devices
-        * also, labels in the match condition's seem to 'jiggle' when the updater moves.
-Caching may help that.
      * add a way to increase the speed of the animation
         * e.g. so user can speed it up when the updater is processing an empty area on the grid.
      * add a way to jump time forwards by a certain amount, or to a certain grid position or to a certain timestep.